eljojo/faircamp-fork/manual/reference/02 Catalog (catalog.eno).md

 ## <a name="base_url"></a> `base_url`

-To allow embeds, M3U playlists and RSS feeds to be generated (whether they are enabled is configured on its own) you have to set `base_url`:
+To allow embeds, M3U playlists and feeds to be generated (whether they are enabled is configured on its own) you have to set `base_url`:

 ```eno